Introduction

 Etiology

-CHILD syndrome is a disorder with an X-linked dominant mode of inheritance.
-It involves a mutation in the NAD[P]H steroid, dehydrogenase-like protein gene, which is also known as the NSDHL gene.
-The NSDHL gene is located on the long arm of the X chromosome at position 28, Xq28.
-It encodes for the enzyme 3beta-hydroxy sterol dehydrogenase that is involved in cholesterol pathways.
-Several types of mutations have been reported in the NSDHL gene, such as nonsense mutations and missense mutations, and the net effect is a loss of function of the gene.[5][6]
-Some studies have suggested that the unilateral findings of the symptoms of CHILD syndrome can be related to an abnormal sonic hedgehog signaling during embryogenesis that results from impaired cholesterol processing.[7]
-The EBP gene has also been reported as a cause of CHILD syndrome in some patients.[8]
+CHILD syndrome has an X-linked dominant mode of inheritance.
+The condition involves a mutation in the NSDHL gene, located on the long arm of the X chromosome at position 28 (Xq28).
+This gene encodes for the enzyme 3-β-hydroxysteroid dehydrogenase, which is involved in cholesterol biosynthesis.
+Several NSDHL mutation types, such as nonsense and missense, have been reported, with the net effect being loss of gene function.[9][10]
+Some studies suggest that the unilateral manifestations of CHILD syndrome may be due to abnormal sonic hedgehog (SHH) signaling during embryogenesis resulting from impaired cholesterol processing.[11]
+The emopamil binding protein (EBP) gene has also been reported as a cause of CHILD syndrome in some patients.
+EBP is also critical to cholesterol biosynthesis.[12]

 Epidemiology